Delcambre Shrimp Festival

 In addition to rockin’ music, you’ll want to grab a tray with some fresh-boiled Louisiana shrimp, find a spot to sit and peel away.
 On the festival’s final day, the festival holds the annual Fisherman’s Mass followed by the traditional Blessing of the Fleet, in which the community asks for the protection of the shrimpers and for an abundant season.

 No visit to Louisiana is complete without sampling some fresh, local shrimp.
-So grab your shrimpin’ boots and your appetite and head to Cajun Country!
+So grab your shrimpin’ boots and your appetite and head to south Louisiana!
 Snap, tag and share your adventures with #OnlyLouisiana and @LouisianaTravel.